 - 1. As per annual service. - 2.
-Inspect and if required, replace storage tank(s) anode(s).
+Inspect and if required, replace storage tank anode(s).
 If the anode is not replaced, it should be replaced within three years of this service. - 3.
-Check operation of defrost solenoid valve by manually operating the valve. - 4.
 Replace temperature and pressure relief valve or expansion control valve.